morrowind-modding/tes3cs-manual/content/objects/object-types/container.md

 title: Container
 aliases:
   - Container
+  - Containers
 description: Containers are unmovable objects in the world that hold or contain other objects.
 ---
-Containers are unmovable objects in the world that hold or contain other objects.
+Containers are unmovable objects in the world that hold or contain other [[objects/index|objects]].
 This includes chests, crates, dressers, bags, and even bushes.
 Objects can be placed in and removed from containers.
 Bushes and such are referred to as _organic containers_.
 These containers have contents such as berries and leaves.
 They cannot have objects put into them in the game, only removed.

 _ID_: The object’s unique ID. (character limit: 24)

 _Name_: The object’s name.
 This is what appears in the game to player. (character limit: 32)

-_Script_: Opens script based window for specific flag setting either before or after the container is opened.
+_Script_: Opens [[gameplay/scripting/index|script]] based window for specific flag setting either before or after the container is opened.

 _Organic Container_: If checked, container is flagged as organic and cannot have objects placed into them, only removed.